Plumbing license requirements in 2024

 When first entering the plumbing trade, one usually must go through a training program at a technical school, then work as an apprentice plumber to gain hands-on experience before obtaining a journeyman plumber’s license.
 After gaining more experience in the field, you might pursue a master plumber’s license.

 Generally speaking, a licensed master plumber has more experience and knowledge of the business.
 Some states also have plumber’s licenses for certain specialties within the field, such as residential dwellings, irrigation, and wells.
 Licensed plumbers can also work on natural gas lines as gas fitters.

 You may need to register with your state licensing board before you begin your apprenticeship under a licensed journeyman or master plumber, per state board professional licensing requirements.

 In most states, you’ll need a license as a journeyman plumber before you can conduct paid work on your own, whether you’re self-employed or working under a general contractor.
-If a license isn’t required at the state level, it may be required by your local county or municipal government.
+If a license isn’t required at the state level, like in Kansas, Missouri, Nebraska, New York, Pennsylvania, and Wyoming, it may be required by your local county or municipal government.

-Most states offer licenses as a journeyman or master plumber, though there are differences in the types of licenses available and whether they’re required at all.
+Most states, like Connecticut, Idaho, Indiana, Maryland, Michigan, Minnesota, Nevada, New Jersey, Utah, and Wisconsin, offer licenses as a journeyman or master plumber, though there are differences in the types of licenses available and whether they’re required at all.
 Your state’s department of commerce, department of labor, or a similar regulatory board could offer more information on this.